How easily can you identify a poor process flow?

 - A complex process may have a network of separate steps or relationships, which somehow relate to each other and create an overall system.
 Each stream within the overall system must operate in harmony with one and other, otherwise, it will fall apart

 - Process variation.
 So, for example, a non-advised telesales agent has different products to inform the customer about.
 Each product operates differently, and the agent needs to use different systems in order to explain each product.
-In this case, the process isn’t necessarily bad, it’s just a company has a complex suite of products that need to be accounted for.
+In this case, the process isn’t necessarily bad, it’s just a company that has a complex suite of products that need to be accounted for.

 - Lots of manual decision making.
 I have seen plenty of process flows within an abundance of diamond decision shapes, that reflects where a person needs to decide based on criteria set by the business.
 Often this criterion isn’t clearly documented or readily available, and it’s only a matter of time that the person will make the incorrect decision.